ryirwansyah/simpleruby/README.md

 # simpleruby

+usage = ruby enc_dec_diamond.rb password enc/dec plain.txt encrypted.txt

+simple to use

-simple program to encrypt ur file with xor and base64 method, key of xor
+ur password, will be a xor key of this file